Using Borax to Clean Smelly Shoes

 When you wear socks or tight-fitting shoes and your feet sweat, there’s nowhere for the moisture to go so it all stays in one place, in your shoes.
 Once the moisture is trapped in there, tiny bacteria will actually grow there and eat away at the sweat itself.
 The byproduct of this is that these critters produce isovaleric acid which causes the gross, mildew smell.
 To get rid of these mildew smells you must treat the shoes that have the odor.

 When sweat bacteria take root in your shoes, Borax has a number of different properties to eliminate them.
 The tiny Borax crystals first work to stifle the odor emitted by the bacteria by trapping odor molecules before they can disperse.
 Not only that, but Borax is an all-natural way to clean your shoes without using chemical treatments.

 What Will You Need?

-This is the ingredient and will deodorize your shoes while killing bacteria.
+This is the ingredient and will deodorize your shoes.
 Be sure to wash your hands after using and keep away from children.

 - Warm Water

 A solvent to help spread the Borax over the shoe surface.
 Make sure that the water is warm so that the Borax can become easily solvent in the solution.

 - Spray Bottle (Do not reuse or recycle one!)